PeterDamianG/ArtifactHelper/README.md

 </h1>
 <h4 align="center">An app helper for Artifact.</h4>

+### Deprecated? - ¿Obsoleto?
+The application continues to work and as long as the valve base API does not change, it will continue to do so.
+But as long as Artifact continues in the limbo between abandoned and dead, I will not make any updates.
+Thank you.

+La aplicación sigue funcionando y mientras la API base de valve no cambie, lo seguira haciendo.
+Pero mientras Artifact continue en el limbo de entre abandonado y muerto, no haré ninguna actualización.
+Gracias.

 ### What Is It? - ¿Qué es esto?

 An unofficial application, for the game Artifact Card Game Dota 2.
 On the web (in-comming) and for the desktop, is an assistant with the purpose of providing the latest news, changeslogs, decks/cards and more.